-For today's discussion, it's important to note that the December 2015 ending quarter contained more shipping days compared to Berry's prior-year period as a result of where holidays fell in the calendar, along with an additional week in the December 2015 fiscal quarter.
+For today's discussion, it's important to note that the December 2015 ending quarter contained more shipping days compared to Berry's prior-year period, as a result of where holidays fell in the calendar, along with an additional week in the December 2015 fiscal quarter.
 When Mark and I discuss volumes today, we will utilize average volumes per shipping day versus the prior year as the metric.

-Excluding these adjustments, on a reported basis for example, quarterly volumes in Consumer Packaging and Engineered Materials were up 4% and 6% respectively.
-On a normalized basis, total Berry volumes were flat versus the prior-year periods, which represents a modest improvement over the past several quarters.
-As a reminder, Berry measures physical volumes by pounds of plastic resin sold and we typically experiences 0.5% to 1% annual reduction in resin pound volumes due to light weighting and product redesign.
+Excluding these adjustments, on a reported basis, for example, quarterly volumes at Consumer Packaging and Engineered Materials were up 4% and 6%, respectively.

+On a normalized basis, total Berry volumes were flat versus the prior-year period, which represents a modest improvement over the past several quarters.
+As a reminder, Berry measures physical volumes by pounds of plastic resin sold, and we typically experience a 0.5% to 1% annual reduction in resin pound volumes due to lightweighting and product redesign.

-On a normalized basis, the health and hygiene portion of our HH&S divisions that include product areas such as components for medical masks and gowns and for disposable diapers grew globally 2% year-over-year with strong demand in North America and Europe.
-Volumes in the specialties portion of HH&S that include product for construction, agricultural, and industrial filtration were lower due to soft demand in South America and Europe, although volumes in specialties grew in North America by 3%.
+On a normalized basis, the Health and Hygiene portion of our HH&S divisions, that include product areas such as components for medical masks and gowns, and for disposable diapers, grew globally 2% year-over-year, with strong demand in North America and Europe.

-Normalized volumes in our Engineered Materials business grew about 2% in the quarter with strong year-over-year growth in institutional can liners, stretch film and tapes.
+Volumes in the Specialties portion of HH&S, that include products for construction, agricultural and industrial filtration, were lower due to soft demand in South America and Europe, although volumes in Specialties grew in North America by 3%.
+Normalized volumes in our Engineered Materials business grew about 2% in the quarter, with strong year-over-year growth in institutional can liners, stretch film and tapes.

 Consumer Packaging normalized volumes were 1% lower than the same period in 2014.
-Overall consumer demand for packaged food products in the quarter was soft again as indicated by the Nielsen Food Survey that reported a 0.3% reduction in scanner data year-over-year for our overlapping food and nonfood categories.
+Overall, consumer demand for packaged food products in the quarter was soft again, as indicated by the Nielsen food survey that reported a 0.3% reduction in scanner data year-over-year for our overlapping food and non-food categories.